Birdsill Holly: Career

-Holly moved back to Seneca Falls in his early twenties and became one of the partners of a new firm called Silsby, Race and Holly in 1845.
-The firm manufactured hydraulic machinery and steam-powered fire engines.
+Holly moved back to Seneca Falls in his early twenties.
+In 1845 he became one of the partners of a new firm called Silsby, Race and Holly in 1845, which manufactured hydraulic machinery and steam-powered fire engines.
 As the firm's visionary, Holly contributed significantly to their success.
-In 1849 he received his first patent, which was for a rotary water pump.
+In 1849 he received his first patent, for a rotary water pump.

 Holly was a co-inventor of the Silsby steam fire engine, which was first produced in 1856.
-More than 1,000 were made, becoming the most popular steam fire engine built in the United States.
 The unconventional rotary motion steam-cylinder engine and pump were Holly's inventions (US39259A and US12350A).
 The first of these machines weighed up to 9500 lb and produced 60 lb of steam pressure, enough to propel four streams of water over 200 ft.
-The greatest distance recorded for a stream was 364 ft on September 24, 1881 in Reading, Pennsylvania.
+The greatest distance recorded for a stream was 364 ft on September 24, 1881, in Reading, Pennsylvania.
+More than 1,000 were made, becoming the most popular steam fire engine built in the United States.

-Holly left Seneca Falls in 1851 for Lockport where he established the Holly Manufacturing Company in 1859 with the financial assistance of politicians Washington Hunt and Thomas Flagler.
+Holly left Seneca Falls in 1851 for Lockport, where in 1859 he established the Holly Manufacturing Company with the financial assistance of politicians Washington Hunt and Thomas Flagler.
 The company produced sewing machines, cistern pumps, and rotary pumps.

 Holly built the Lockport Fire Protection and Water System in 1863, which used pumps powered by water turbines and steam engines to bring water to hydrants in the city.
-His system was adopted by Covington, Kentucky, in 1871.
-He patented a fire hydrant used for fire protection in 1869.
+In 1871, his system was adopted by Covington, Kentucky, in 1871.
+In 1869, he patented a fire hydrant used for fire protection.

 Holly's inventions used pressure to pump water directly into the main city water supply lines, since there were no water towers at the time for pressure from a local water supply reservoir for drinking water and fire protection.
 The pumps ran at various speeds according to usage and was regulated by the pressure in the discharge main.
 Holly's company facilities doubled when he built a similar system for the city of Lockport water works department.
-He applied his water works system equipment in more than two thousand cities in the United States and Canada.
+Eventually his water works system equipment was in use in more than two thousand cities in the United States and Canada.